Future Perfect Continuous Tense

 Making the Future Perfect Continuous Tense Negative

-To make the future continuous tense negative, you negate the auxiliary verb:
+To make the future perfect continuous tense negative, you negate the auxiliary verb:

 - Fortunately, she will not have been baking all day by the time the party starts.